My Thai sweet chili sauce recipe has an irresistible combination of sweet and heat for dipping spring rolls, potstickers, chicken, shrimp, & more!

 Stir cornstarch together with a little water and add to the sauce.
 Boil for a few minutes longer to thicken.
 Note that Thai sweet chili sauce is not meant to be super thick.
 It should be glossy and slightly thickened, but still drip easily off a spoon.
 The consistency, after chilling, is like maple syrup.

-White vinegar or cider vinegar can sub for rice wine vinegar.
+Vinegar ~ White vinegar or apple cider vinegar can sub for rice vinegar in a pinch.

 It’s commonly used as a dipping sauce for fried foods such as summer rolls, spring rolls, chicken wings, and shrimp.
 Here are some other ways that Thai sweet chili sauce can be used:

-- As a marinade: Thai sweet chili sauce can be used as a marinade for chicken, pork, beef, or fish.
-Simply coat the protein with the sauce and let it marinate in the refrigerator for several hours before grilling or baking.
+- As a marinade ~ Use it to marinate chicken, pork, beef, or fish.
+Just coat your protein and let it sit in the fridge for a few hours before grilling or baking.
+So easy, and so much flavor.

-- As a dip: dip summer rolls, lettuce wraps, spring rolls, potstickers, chicken tenders, or raw veggies!
+- As a dip ~ Perfect with spring rolls, lettuce wraps, potstickers, chicken tenders, or raw veggies.
+I always keep some on hand for snack boards.

 Sweet Chili Sauce Recipe